-Beginning with the Am486[®]DX4 processor, all AMD family processors support the CPUID instruction.
+Beginning with the Am486®DX4 processor, all AMD famil processors support the CPUID instruction.
 To use the CPUID instruction, software must first determine if the processor supports the CPUID instruction.
-CPUID support is determined in one of the following ways: Execute the CPUID instruction and check whether an illegal instruction exception occurs.
-If an exception occurs the processor does not have CPUID support.
+CPUID support is determine in one of the following ways: Execute the CPUID instruction and check whether a illegal instruction exception occurs.
+If an exception occur the processor does not have CPUID support.
 Check if the ID bit (bit 21) of the EFLAGS register is writable.
-If the bit is writable (that is, it can be modified) the CPUID instruction is supported.
-S) environment determines which ate.
-These techniques are described Illegal Instruction Exception Method EFLAGS ID-Bit Method This technique retrieves the contents of EFLAGS of PUSHFD instruction, toggles the ID bit, and uses the instruction to write the modified value of the ID bit EFLAGS register.
-It then retrieves the contents of using a second PUSHFD instruction and checks who value of the ID bit differs from the original value.
-If has changed, the CPUID instruction is available for id the processor and its features.
-The following code demonstrates the way a program uses the PUSHFD an instructions to test the ID bit. pushfd pop eax mov ebx, eax xor eax, 00200000h push eax popfd pushfd pop eax cmp eax, ebx jz NO_CPUID ; Save EFLAGS to stack ; Store EFLAGS in EAX ; Save in EBX for testing later ; Switch bit 21 ; Copy changed value to stack ; Save changed EAX to EFLAGS ; Push EFLAGS to top of stack ; Store EFLAGS in EAX ; See if bit 21 has changed ; If no change, no CPUID
+If the bit is writable (that is, it can be modified the CPUID instruction is supported.
+S) environment determines which iate.
+These techniques are described Illegal Instruction Exception Method This technique requires a way for a user program to detect and handle illegal instruction exceptions.
+Where such capabilities are present, this method represents a reliable way of detecting support for the CPUID instruction.
+The CPUID sample code starting on page 12 uses this approach.
+EFLAGS ID-Bit Method This technique retrieves the contents of EFLAGS using PUSHFD instruction, toggles the ID bit, and uses the PC instruction to write the modified value of the ID bit into EFLAGS register.
+It then retrieves the contents of EFL using a second PUSHFD instruction and checks whethe value of the ID bit differs from the original value.
+If the has changed, the CPUID instruction is available for identi the processor and its features.
+The following code san demonstrates the way a program uses the PUSHFD and PC instructions to test the ID bit. pushfd pop eax mov ebx, eax xor eax, 00200000h push eax popfd pushfd pop eax cmp eax, ebx jz NO_CPUID ; Save EFLAGS to stack ; Store EFLAGS in EAX ; Save in EBX for testing later ; Switch bit 21 ; Copy changed value to stack ; Save changed EAX to EFLAGS ; Push EFLAGS to top of stack ; Store EFLAGS in EAX ; See if bit 21 has changed ; If no change, no CPUID